Family Secrets – Aunt Hen’s Brownie Pie

 Except For the Nuts

 Over the years I have acquired somewhat more mature tastes.
 While I could take or leave the cherries on a Cherry Cheese Pie to this day, I will have to say that I have come to appreciate the nuts in Der…I mean, Brownie Pie.
-Although as much as the nuts and the chocolate I think I love the story and the part my aunt played in it.
+Although as much as the nuts and the chocolate I think I love the story and the part Aunt Hen played in it.
 It is a story about a secret….

 Family Secrets

 Aunt Hen was not a woman of secrets.
 If she had or knew any she kept them well.
 In fact the only secret I ever learned she was privy to, she never called a secret at all.
 What we knew we knew by observation.
 Whenever anyone asked her to share the recipe for what she routinely called Derby Pie, while she would be glad to write it out for them, she would never title it “Derby Pie.”
 Instead, taking out a card and a pen she would begin transcribing her recipe, carefully writing out …”Brownie Pie” at the top of the card.
-If questioned, or at our persistent urging, she might add in parenthesis (Derby Pie) but even that she was reluctant to do.
-She would tell us the name had been trademarked by the Kerns, a family she once worked for, and that they were known to sue those who used the title for their own pie.
-My aunt told us she didn’t want to be sued.
-We laughed.

-The Melrose Inn |
+The Melrose Inn

 What’s In A Name?

-Still, whether this is or isn’t the real “secret” recipe for that famous pie it is, without a doubt, the real recipe for Aunt Hen’s special pie, a pie I have treasured as long as I can remember.
+Still, whether this is or isn’t the real “secret” recipe for that famous pie, it is, without a doubt, the real recipe for Aunt Hen’s special pie, a pie I have treasured as long as I can remember.
 I have it documented in her own handwriting and I’m sure she would be glad to have me share it.

 When I told Aunt Hen that I was getting married she began making a cookbook just for me.
 She bought a simple red journal with “Favorite Recipes” printed on the front and began writing my favorite recipes on the lined pages in her own neat cursive.
 After writing out a few choices of her own she asked what recipes I would like to have her include.
 I asked for this recipe.
 She agreed and began by writing….Brownie Pie (Der…